althea-net/community/defi/participants.md

 #### Getting help as a validator

 If you're already a validator and you have issues or want a role on Discord, please use the [Althea Validators channel on Discord](https://discord.com/channels/477147257251299350/595286622178639892).
 If you're a validator but not yet in that channel, use the [general discussion channel on Discord](https://discord.com/channels/477147257251299350/477147257251299352) and let an admin know the situation.

 #### Who are the current validators?

 [Here is a directory of current validators](./defi/validators.md).

-### FAQ

-Coming soon!

 ### Getting help